Retention marketing | Guides

 Find out why they’re leaving

 Step one should be to find out why they’re leaving.
 Speak to whoever handles their account in both your sales and customer support departments.
-Analyze sales data on their prior purchases, or even usage data if yours is a digital product.
-Best of all, ask the straying customer themselves!

 After all, you can’t know what to fix if you don’t know what’s wrong!

-Show that you’re taking their feedback onboard
+Show that you’re taking their feedback on board

 It’s likely that there are certain reasons for leaving that you can’t tackle when it comes to marketing.
 Things like price points, product quality, and operations are beyond your control.

-This will give customers an incentive to stick around just a little bit longer, giving you more time to resolve the issues they were facing.
+This'll give customers an incentive to stick around just a little bit longer, giving you more time to resolve the issues they were facing.

 If their reason for leaving is that they believe one of your rivals has better offers, you can produce content that highlights your advantages over them.
 This doesn’t have to be something so obvious as a direct comparison, just highlight things that you do and provide that your competitors don’t.